NZ Adventure guide Disclaimer

 Time: 1 hour (add 45 minutes for walk to the top)

-One of the most popoular walks in Auckland, Kitekite Falls is located in the lush Waitakere Ranges on Auckland’s west coast.
+One of the most popular walks in Auckland, Kitekite Falls is located in the lush Waitakere Ranges on Auckland’s west coast.
 With the track starting near Piha Beach, it makes an awesome little bonus excursion on your way back from a long day at the beach.
 This walk has been upgraded with new gravel tracks and boardwalks to protect the Kauri trees so is perfect for a family friendly adventure.

 Winding your way through the thriving New Zealand Native bush, you will make your way to your end destination, the mighty Kitekite Falls.
 Spend some time relaxing at the base of the waterfall and jump in the large pool for a swim to cool off.